Owen D. Young

 Owen D. Young (October 27, 1874 – July 11, 1962) was an American industrialist, businessman, lawyer and diplomat at the Second Reparations Conference (SRC) in 1929, as a member of the German Reparations International Commission.

 He is known for the plan to settle Germany's World War I reparations, known as the Young Plan and for the creation of the Radio Corporation of America.
 Young founded RCA as a subsidiary of General Electric in 1919; he became its first chairman and continued in that position until 1929.
-RCA was divested in 1932 and liquidated by GE in 1986.
+RCA was separated into as another traded company in 1932.
+This was although they still held a large portion of RCA shares and liquidated by GE in 1986.